broadinstitute/workbench-libs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Delete branch after merge

 After merging, _even if you haven't bumped the version_:
 - [ ] Update `README.md` and the `CHANGELOG.md` for any libs you changed with the new dependency string.
-(You can commit these changes straight to develop.)
+The git hash is the same short version you see in GitHub (i.e. seven characters).
+You can commit these changes straight to develop.